Mienjung97/PROject-GOLFblog/README.md

 ### Future Features

-* Add more automated testing
+* Custom user model for setting up propper email varification and password reset
 * Add 'current page is active' in navbar
-* Search reviews functionality from the navbar
-* Information in the about section how many reviews each reviewer has made
+* Add categories for different topics (updates, free courses, requests for play partner, equipment discussions)
+* Subscribing to the PROject GOLFacademy Newsletter
-* Add / remove genre and category in admin section
+* Add / remove categorys in admin section
+* View other peoples posts through their profile page
-* Add image resize functionality
+* Add possibility to add videos to posts
-* Remove admin approval of comments
+* Pin comments to the top of a comment section
+* Implement the blog on the [PROject GOLFacademy](https://projectgolfacademy.com/) website

 [Back to top](<#table-of-content>)